johnprovazek/truchettiles/README.md

 ## Bugs & Improvements

-- Add an info option to demo page to give the user instructions.
+- Add an info option to the demo page to give user instructions.
-- Consider offering a React component of truchettiles.
+- Investigate and fix bug where occasionally tiles will be drawn on canvas with small gaps.
-- Configure truchettiles code to only reload canvas when style is changed.
+- Consider offering a React component implementation.
 - Use a linter and a style guide.